Mytheon/pokemon-first-edition/README.md

 I do not provide a ROM for this game, or for any games.
 I do provide a patch which can be applied to your own copy of Pokemon Red which will turn it into a Pokemon First Edition ROM.

+*Note: Save files won't work across versions due to the changes made to the movement engine in v1.1